 The event selection targets the $t\rightarrow e^+\nu b$ and $t\rightarrow \mu^+\nu b$ decay modes of the top quark.
 However, there is also additional but lower acceptance for events with the decay $t\rightarrow \tau^+\nu b$ and the subsequent decay of the $\tau$-lepton into $e^+\nu_e\bar{\nu}_\tau$ or $\mu^+\nu_\mu\bar{\nu}_\tau$.
 A leading-order (LO) Feynman diagram illustrating the signature of the targeted scattering events is shown in Figure~\ref{fig:qgt_Feynman}.

-Considering the signature of the signal events, the required reconstructed objects are exactly one charged-lepton candidate (an electron or a muon) with high transverse momentum ($\pT$), exactly one jet which is identified to originate with high probability from a $b$-quark, and large missing transverse momentum as an indication of a high-\pT neutrino.
+Considering the signature of the signal events, the required reconstructed objects are exactly one charged-lepton candidate (an electron or a muon) with high transverse momentum ($\pT$), exactly one jet which is identified to originate with a high probability from a $b$-quark, and large missing transverse momentum as an indication of a high-\pT neutrino.

-The main background processes are $W{+}\,\bbbar$ production, $t$-channel single-top-quark ($tq$) production, and $\ttbar$ production.
+The main background processes are $W{+}\,\bbbar$ production, $t$-channel single-top-quark ($tq$) production, $\ttbar$ production and multijet production.
 Artificial neural networks (NNs) are used to separate signal events from background events.
 The observed distributions of the NN discriminants are analysed statistically with a profile maximum-likelihood fit in which all systematic uncertainties are treated as nuisance parameters.
-The results are interpreted in an effective field theory framework provided by the \texttt{TopFCNC} model~\cite{Degrande:2014tta}.

 The structure of the paper is as follows.
 A brief description of the ATLAS detector is given in Section~\ref{sec:detector}, followed by a comprehensive summary of the collision data and the samples of simulated events in Section~\ref{sec:samples}.
 Section~\ref{sec:selection} describes the reconstruction of detector-level objects and the event selection.
 The modelling of multijet background events and the estimation of their rate is discussed in Section~\ref{sec:multijet}.
 Section~\ref{sec:NN} provides details about the separation of signal and background events using NNs.
 Systematic uncertainties are outlined in Section~\ref{sec:systematics} and the results are presented in Section~\ref{sec:result}.
 Conclusions are given in Section~\ref{sec:conclusions}.